alisnwu/cifkit/docs/index.md

 ## Are you ready?

-Now, if you are interested in working with individual `.cif` files and learn more about all features in `cifkit`, let's visit the `Example notebooks` section!
+Now, if you are interested in working with individual `.cif` files and learn more about all features in `cifkit`, let's visit the `Example notebooks` section [here](https://bobleesj.github.io/cifkit/notebooks/00_Intro/)!

 ## Research projects using `cifkit`